json-api/json-api/format/index.md

 `filter` query parameter can be used as the basis for any number of filtering strategies.

+### Grouping <a href="#fetching-grouping" id="fetching-grouping" class="headerlink"></a>

+The `group` query parameter is reserved for grouping data.
+Servers and clients **SHOULD** use this key for grouping operations.

+> Note: JSON API is agnostic about the usage of grouping by a server.
+Allowance of grouping on server is optional due to performance optimization.

+If server is not supporting grouping of fields provided under `group` key should return `400 Bad Request` code along with `Error Object` with description of error.

 ## Creating, Updating and Deleting Resources <a href="#crud" id="crud" class="headerlink"></a>

 A server **MAY** allow resources of a given type to be created.
 It **MAY**